 Alongside her Porthjess persona Jess also runs the the official Instagram network for Bristol: IgersBristol.
 This is a photography showcase of Bristol and a job which keeps Jess’s feet firmly on the ground.
 Although she sometimes feels like “a dinosaur” amongst the young Instagram crowd it’s a good way to keep track of the latest photography trends and what is popular online.
 But that doesn’t impact on her signature style, if anything seeing what is trending has only reaffirmed what subjects she loves to photograph and makes her happy.

 One thing I respect and admire is Jess’s strong sense of identity when it comes to work and family life.
 Although the two need to coexist in a practical sense they aren’t linked in Jess’s mind: she’s not an Insta-mum.
 Whilst being a mother is an integral part of who she is, it’s not what makes Jess a successful photographer.
-I for one am looking forward to seeing how Jess’s career develops in 2017 and with any luck I’ll get a chance to come along to one of her workshops (if they don’t sell out too quickly!).
+I for one am looking forward to seeing how Jess’s career develops in 2017 and I’ve been lucky enough to attend one of her popular Instagram workshops.

 1) Do you use your phone as well as your camera?
 If so how do you use them differently?